Career Prep 2030

 Co-Chairs

-Ron Koehler, Superintendent Kent ISD
+Ron Gorman, Superintendent Kent ISD

 Randy Thelen, President & CEO, The Right Place